Updated 9/22/2023

 9. Q: Why will you not sell a Jack as a Pet?

 A: As mentioned above, a Jack is an Intact Male.
-We are very lucky with our two Jacks.
+We are very lucky with our four Jacks.
 They have amazing temperaments and dispositions.
 This is what we are striving for with our breeding.
 However, that does not always last.
 If someone buys a jack as a pet, they will not be breeding.
 Jacks can become very frustrated.
 This can cause many behavioral issues and aggression.
 This can be towards both people and other animals.
 Despite their small statures, it can become very dangerous.
 Owning a jack is a huge responsibility.
 If you are not a breeder, it is highly recommended that you either buy a Gelding or a Jennet.

 As stated above, we will NOT sell one as a pet.